GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

   Widget build(BuildContext context) {
     //Listen to the injected isDarkModel and locale return [isDarkMode, locale].whenRebuilderOr(
+      //If any of isDarkMode or locale injected models are waiting
+      //we will display a CircularProgressIndicator
       onWaiting: () => const Center(
         child: const CircularProgressIndicator(),
       ),